Pension drawdown — the complete UK guide.

 Drawdown vs annuity — flexibility vs certainty

-This is the single most consequential financial decision most retirees will make, and there is no universally correct answer.
-Each option wins in different circumstances.
+This is a consequential retirement decision, and there is no universally correct answer.
+Each option can suit different circumstances.

 An annuity is a contract with an insurance company.
 You hand over your pot (or part of it), and they pay you a guaranteed income for life.
 The amount depends on your pot size, your age, your health, and annuity rates at the time of purchase.
 Once bought, the deal is locked — you cannot change your mind, and the capital is gone.
 If you die the next day, the insurer keeps the money (unless you've bought a joint-life or guarantee-period annuity, which pays less).